 Print this page

-The Canadian Commission for UNESCO operates under the aegis of the Canada Council for the Arts .
-Its role is to act as a forum for governments and civil society, and to mobilize the participation of Canadian organizations and committed individuals in UNESCO's mandated areas: education, natural and social sciences, culture and communication and information.
+The Canadian Commission for UNESCO operates within the Canada Council for the Arts .
+The Commission act as a forum for governments and civil society, mobilize the participation of Canadian organizations and committed individuals in UNESCO's mandated areas: education, natural and social sciences, culture and communication and information.

 Let's celebrate the 150th anniversary of Constantine Cavafy!

 The Embassy of Greece, the Canadian Commission for UNESCO and the Parnassos Hellenic Cultural Society of Ottawa, in collaboration with the Museum of Classical Antiquities of the University of Ottawa, are pleased to invite you for an evening of poetry in celebration of the 150th anniversary of Constantine Cavafy (1863-1933).
 UNESCO is associated with this celebration because Cavafy was instrumental in the revival and recognition of Greek poetry.
 He is also credited with establishing many facets of 20th century European poetry.

 The Canadian Commission for UNESCO participates at the 8th UNESCO Youth Forum

 The Canadian Commission for UNESCO participates at the 8th UNESCO Youth Forum from Oct.
 29th to 31st 2013 in Paris, France.
 Check out the Blog of the Canadian Youth Delegation, Betsy Leimbigler and Claire Paetkau who will be taking you step by step through the process of preparation and consultation for the Youth Forum, and also providing updates as the Forum takes place.